11 Excellent Glute Activation Exercises For Runners

 Glute activation exercise: A person doing a double leg bridge.

-Once you’ve mastered this basic version, you can add a resistance band above your knees to increase tension and work your glutes, even more, raise your feet onto a bench to activate your hamstrings or hold a weighted plate or a dumbbell on your hips for added difficulty.
+You can also put your heels up onto a bench to activate your hamstrings or hold a weighted plate or a dumbbell on your hips for added difficulty.

-Here are the instructions for the basic version of a double leg glute bridge:
+Here are the instructions for the basic version of a double-leg glute bridge:

 1. Begin by lying on your back with your knees bent, arms by your sides, and heels on the floor at hip-width apart.